cloudify-cosmo/getcloudify.org/source/guide/3.2/guide-security.md

 {%note title=Note%}
 When the term *plugin* is used in this section, it should not be confused with operation and workflow plugins (except when explicitly mentioned otherwise).

 When we use this term here, we simply mean: custom code that gets installed in the manager environment.
+In other words, plugins here cannot be used as operations and workflows plugins.
 {%endnote%}